gonzalez03t/OnTime/docs/Backend.md

 While the frontend is written in React + JavaScript, the backend is written in TypeScript.
 The backend is responsible for the database, authentication, scheduling, etc. If you are unfamiliar with TypeScript, I **highly** recommend you read the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/basic-types.html) before continuing.
 There are not many complicated type usages in this application, however having a basic understanding of the type system is a must.

+Note: The `tsconfig.json` for the backend is rather strict, and is configured this way to prevent bugs and type errors.
+If you have unused variables, it will not compile to JS, for example.
+If you are unfamiliar with `tsconfig.json` options, I recommend you read the corresponding [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) before continuing.

 ## CronJob

 The cronjob is used to find reminders that need SMS sending, and then send the SMS.
 It is located in `src/util/schedule.ts`.
 It is scheduled to run every minute, and will send a reminder SMS to the user if the user has a reminder set for a time within 30 seconds behind and 1 minute ahead.